Slick Rock Falls

 Slick Rock Falls is a waterfall in Western North Carolina, located near Brevard.

 Geology

 Slick Rock Falls flows on Slick Rock Creek over an overhanging bluff.
 The falls occasionally dries to a near-trickle, depending on the available watershed.

 Natural history

-The falls is named for the slick rocks at the top and bottom of the falls.
+The falls are named after the slick rocks at the top and bottom of the falls.
 Before becoming a part of the Pisgah National Forest, a cattle trail crossed Slick Rock Creek near the top of the falls, and occasionally, a stray animal would be carried over the falls.

 Visiting the Falls

 The falls are open to the public and are accessible by traveling on U.S. Highway 276, approximately 5.2 miles north of the intersection of 276, U.S. Highway 64, and NC Highway 280 in Brevard, North Carolina.
 Turn left onto Forest Road 475 and go 1.5 miles, and turn right onto Forest Road 475B.
 Go north 1.1 miles.
 You will come to a sharp left-hand curve with a small pullout on the outside of the curve.
 Park here and follow the trail for 55 yards, taking the right fork to the base of the falls in approximately 45 yards.